trouchet/sappio/README.md

 ## Backlog

+I plan to:

-I plan to add some other routes for educational purposes and its explanations, also called a `swagger`.
+1. add some other routes for educational purposes;
+2. Provide automatic route explanations, also called a `swagger`.